sqone2/PS-Shiftboard/README.md

 &nbsp;
 &nbsp;
 ### Invoke API directly
-Creates new user named "Test User".
-Other relevant properties can be added to the $newUser HashTable as needed.
+Creates new user named "Test User"

+Other relevant properties can be added to the `$newUser` HashTable as needed.

     $method = 'account.create'